East Greenwich High School: Cross Country

 Since 2005, EG boys cross country has compiled a regular season record of 103 wins and 14 losses (an 88% win percentage), by far the highest winning percentage of any team at EGHS and one of the best of any team from any sport in the state.

 The 2007 boys cross country team defeated Bishop Hendricken in a dual meet, ending the second-longest winning streak in the country.
 Hendricken had not lost a dual meet since 1978, amassing over 250 consecutive regular season wins.
 (During that time Hendricken also collected 16 State Championships and 9 New England titles.)

 Despite being among the five smallest public high schools in the state, the 2007 team was undefeated against Rhode Island schools, won the Division, Class, and State Championships, were runner-up at the New England Championship, and ranked top 10 in the Northeast Region.

-In 2008, two of the team's runners finished 1st and 3rd at the New England Championship, the best finish ever by teammates in the 85-year history of the race.
+In 2008, two of the team's runners finished 1st and 3rd at the New England Championship.

 East Greenwich was the only public school to finish top 6 in Rhode Island every year from 2005 to 2009, qualifying for the New England Championship.
 (Only larger private schools Hendricken and LaSalle Academy also accomplished this streak).
 In 2012, 2013, 2014, and 2015 the boys team was the best public school in the state, finishing 3rd each year behind Hendricken and LaSalle.
 In 2013, East Greenwich won the Freshman State Championship, their first-ever Freshman title.
 In 2018, the boys' 4x800 team placed first at States and third at Nationals.